MTL667/ticketdesk/README.md

 ⚠️ **Email filtering is ACTIVE** - users only see tickets associated with their email address.

-### Requirements:

-Your ClickUp form **MUST** include an email field for tickets to be visible:

-1. In your ClickUp List, create a custom field named "Email" or "Requester Email" (type: Email or Text)
-2. Add this field to your ClickUp Form and mark it as **Required**
-3. Users must fill in their login email address when submitting tickets

 ### How It Works:

+When a user creates a ticket, the application **automatically** adds their email to the ClickUp custom field with ID `e041d530-cb4e-4fd1-9759-9cb3f9a9cbe4`.

-The app filters tickets by searching for the user's email in:
+When viewing tickets, the app filters by searching for the user's email in:
 1. **Specific custom field** with ID `e041d530-cb4e-4fd1-9759-9cb3f9a9cbe4` (highest priority)
 2. **Custom fields** named "email", "e-mail", "contact" or containing "email" (case insensitive fallback)
 3. **Description** text (last resort fallback)